Skip to content

 Automatic configuration

 The HSM uses the Service Location Protocol (SLP, RFCs 2608 and 3224), based on IP multicast, to automatically find the replication nodes in the network neighborhood.
 All nodes, once configured for a Replication Domain, will advertise this service, and any node scanning the network will be able to immediately detect which other nodes are in which Domains.
-This feature allows for a very simple and quick configuration of the Replication pool, since all you have to do is start a Domain on one of the nodes and then on the other nodes all you have to do is scan and request inclusion in the Domain, without the need for manual cross-registration, listing all the IPs on all the nodes.
+This functionality allows for a very simple and quick configuration of the Replication pool, since all you have to do is start a Domain on one of the nodes and then on the other nodes all you have to do is scan and request inclusion in the Domain, without the need for manual cross-registration, listing all the IPs on all the nodes.
 In environments where the use of IP multicast is restricted, configuration can be done manually (see below).
 The replication operation only needs IP connectivity between the HSMs to work, it does not depend on IP multicast.
 The SLP protocol is offered as a facilitator for the configuration stage.

 In the first HSM, the Domain must be created.
 The system will always scan the neighborhood looking for nodes announcing the Replication service; in this first HSM no Domain should be found, so it is necessary to create a new one, simply by entering an identification name for this Domain.